postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 ## ICacheKeyBuilder

-To address these challenges, we have introduced the concept of _cache key builders_ -- objects capable of building a cache key for another object.
+To address these challenges, we have introduced the concept of _cache key builders_ &mdash; objects capable of building a cache key for another object.
 We define the `ICacheKeyBuilder` interface as follows:

 [!metalama-file ICacheKeyBuilder.cs]